 - Deal with different personalities

 Drafting and designing employees must learn to develop all the skills discussed here to a high level to be successful.
 The best way to jumpstart a career in this industry is to earn an associate degree.
-It will open the way to obtain a good entry-level job and provide a better life.
+It will open the way to obtaining a good entry-level job and provide a better life.